 12. Custom LMS reports

-Customization is key to a successful training program and custom (also known as ad-hoc LMS reports) can help you create a more personalized and effective training experience.
-These types of LMS reports allow instructors and admins to define the parameters that interest them while generating a report.
+Customization is key to a successful training program and ad-hoc LMS reports can help you create a more personalized and effective training experience.
+These types of LMS reports allow instructors and admins to define the parameters that are most impactful to reporting.

 There are multiple items you can include or exclude from ad-hoc reports, such as: